 Boston Scientific generously provided generous sponsorship support and workshop presenters for Urban Scrubs Camp, which took place on the Augsburg Campus from July 7-11.
 Urban Scrubs Camp offers high schools students an opportunity to explore a variety of health care and biomedical careers and is offered jointly by Augsburg College and HealthForce Minnesota.
 More information here.

 Great Lakes Higher Education Guaranty Corporation Awards Internships Grants to Augsburg College – August 2014

 Augsburg College is one of 40 colleges receiving $5.2 million in Career Ready Internship grants awarded by Great Lakes Higher Education Guaranty Corporation.
 The goal of the Career Ready Internship grant is to create lasting partnerships between colleges and employers through the development of paid internship opportunities.
-This grant will enable students to gain “internship intangibles” related to their future career goals – real world experience, valuable workplace skills, and a network of connections – that will give them an advantage when competing for jobs after graduation.
+This grant enables students to gain valuable “internship intangibles” related to their future career goals – real world experience, workplace skills, and a network of connections – that will give them an advantage when competing for jobs after graduation.

 Marbrook Foundation Supports East African Student to Teacher Program – June 2014

 Marbrook Foundation believes that addressing the opportunities and challenges that come with blending cultures, languages and beliefs will help revitalize our communities and contribute to our well-being.
 In June of 2014, Marbrook Foundation awarded a grant to help support the East African Student to Teacher (EAST) program at Augsburg College.
 The goal of the EAST program is to diversify the teacher workforce in Minnesota, by recruiting, training, and licensing highly qualified students of East African descent who wish to become K-12 teachers.
 Visit the EAST page to learn more.